sjbrown/misc_work/deckahedron/foundation.md

  3. Crescent, green
  4. Dart, blue

-Whenever a character in the game attempts an action, the player flips a number of cards (typically just one) and reads the result from the card, printed on it as either ✗ or ✔ symbols.
+Whenever a character attempts an action, the player flips some number of cards (typically just one) and reads the result from the card, printed on it as either ✗ or ✔ symbols.